SeanKilleen/seankilleen.github.io/_posts/2020-06-08-thoughts-on-the-net-foundations-revised-election-process.md

 ---
 Claire Ovotny, Director of the .NET Foundation, recently sent out an e-mail about the revised election strategy and policy.

-I was [the last one eliminated in the previous election](https://seankilleen.com/2019/05/that-time-almost-became-dotnet-fdn-board-member/), so I figured I would take a few minutes to at least jot down what I like and what could be improved about the new process.
+I was [the last one eliminated in the previous election](https://seankilleen.com/2019/05/that-time-almost-became-dotnet-fdn-board-member/), so I figured I would take a few minutes to at least jot down what I like and what I'm unsure about with the new process.

+## Before we get started

+Lest someone misinterpret the point of this post, I :heart: the .NET Foundation and its board and I think they want the best for the .NET community in general and work hard to achieve those things.

 ## What I Like